 What is the full name of Bangkok in Thai?
 After looking at Thai names last week, I started thinking about the names of cities too.
 It is not uncommon for some cities to take on different names based on the language.
 In Thailand, many cities do not actually change their name in English, though pronunciation will obviously change.
-Most of the time, people should understand where you are talking about.
+Most of the time, people should understand what you are talking about.
 In the case of Bangkok, the situation is a bit different.
 Let’s take a quick look at Bangkok and its unique name.

 Bangkok (บางกอก) is the capital of Thailand, as well as the most populous city in the kingdom.
 This name, Bangkok, is used as the English name for the city.
 Thai people are of course familiar with this name, with many government administrations and companies using that name.
 Its origin is not clear, with some theories of how the name came about.